jdeath/CheckRoyalCaribbeanPrice/README.md

 1. Maybe Matt or Ilana will feature this tool in a video !

 # Updates
-1. Probably not going to update much, unless I find an issue
+1. Probably not going to update much, unless I find an issue.
+I can only see my own account purchases.
 1. Only checks adult prices, if only have child prices in an order it may will not work.
-1. It should handle orders made by other people in your party
+1. It should handle orders made by other people in your party (works in my partners account for what I booked)
 1. May not handle all orders correcty.
 1. Prices of internet and beverage are per day, this code needs to divide by the length of your cruise.
 If you buy a partial package, it may not work correctly.
 1. If other prices are per day, it will not work.
 Let me know what other things are not calculating correctly
+1. Please double check that the price is lower before you rebook!